Will Smith Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds' 5.01 team ERA ranks 28th among all MLB pitching staffs.
+- The Reds' 5.02 team ERA ranks 27th across all league pitching staffs.

-- Williamson gets the start for the Reds, his fifth of the season.
-He is 0-0 with a 4.29 ERA and 18 strikeouts in 21 2/3 innings pitched.

-- In his last time out on Friday against the Milwaukee Brewers, the left-hander went 6 2/3 innings, giving up two earned runs while surrendering five hits.
+- In his most recent outing on Saturday against the Milwaukee Brewers, the righty tossed four innings, giving up 10 earned runs while surrendering nine hits.

-- The 25-year-old has an ERA of 4.29, with 7.7 strikeouts per nine innings, in four games this season.
-Opponents have a .215 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.